shinyford/multipane_clock/README.md

 The basic clock engine allows for many different clock faces and behaviours to be modelled.
 Three examples are provided.

 > In proper use the clock face shown would be selected by the device owner.
-Since the rules of the Flutter Clock competition rules state that no user interaction with the clock is allowed, this build simply cycles through the available faces, allowing about 15 seconds on each.
+Since the Flutter Clock competition rules state that no user interaction with the clock is allowed, this build simply cycles through the available faces, pausing for a short while on each.

 ### Paper Cogs